 Frequently Asked Questions

-Their energy levels and hyper-ness vary depending on the age of your Goldendoodle, but they are still prone to some zoomies at any age!
-The best way to deal with it is plenty of exercise and playtime.
-Again, how much exercise will vary depending on the age of your Goldendoodle, but a daily walk and playtime is recommended.
+Their energy levels and hyperactivity will vary depending on the age of the dog, but the breed is still prone to some zoomies at any age!
+The best way to let your dog work out his wiggles is by providing plenty of exercise and playtime.
+Again, how much exercise will vary depending on the age of your goldendoodle, but a daily walk and playtime is recommended.

-Stimulating toys like Kongs can be useful to curb those energy levels and keep your dog busy, as well as an old-fashioned game of fetch in a field.
-Playtime and a walk where your dog can be off the lead and running free should help burn off the energy and keep your Goldendoodle as happy as possible.
+Stimulating toys like Kongs can be useful to curb those energy levels and keep your dog busy, as can an old-fashioned game of fetch in a field.
+Playtime and a walk where your dog can be off the lead and running free should help burn off the energy and keep your goldendoodle as happy as possible.

-Provided you enjoy a walk and have some time every day to play with them (roughly 30 minutes), the dog’s hyperness shouldn’t be much of an issue for you.
-Especially if you have some children to play with the dog, your F1 Goldendoodle will never be bored!
+Provided you enjoy a walk and have some time every day to play with them (roughly 30 minutes), the dog’s hyperactivity shouldn’t be much of an issue for you.
+Especially if you have some children to play with the dog, your F1 goldendoodle will never be bored!

-While there is some debate about this, most owners and breeders consider F1 Goldendoodles to be hypoallergenic dogs.
+While there is some debate about this, most owners and breeders consider F1b goldendoodles to be hypoallergenic dogs.
 Their shedding is minimal, and many owners cite that these dogs have not triggered any reactions to those with allergies to fur.

 However, you should still proceed with caution.
-An F1 Goldendoodle is a 50% Golden Retriever, a breed with a much higher likelihood of shedding.
+An F1b goldendoodle is part golden retriever, a breed with a much higher likelihood of shedding.
 These dogs aren’t usually recommended for allergy sufferers, so you should proceed with caution.

-Many parents and owners have noted that there were little or no allergic reactions with F1 Goldendoodles, but that doesn’t mean the risk isn’t there.
-You should strongly consider this before purchasing an F1 Goldendoodle if you or anyone you live with has allergies.
+Many parents and owners have noted that there were little or no allergic reactions with F1b goldendoodles, but that doesn’t mean the risk isn’t there.
+You should strongly consider this before purchasing an F1b goldendoodle if you or anyone you live with has allergies.

 These are dogs that enjoy lots of praise and playtime!
 They also enjoy walks, hunting, and water, making them fantastic dogs for an active couple or family.
 You will need to be mindful that these dogs can be wary around strangers.
 They are always the first to notice a stranger and are very alert about this, but it shouldn’t be too much of an issue.

-Here, we think all dogs are good dogs, and the F1 Goldendoodle is no exception!
-Providing you can offer them an active lifestyle with plenty of playtime and affection, the F1 Goldendoodle will be a good dog to introduce to your home.
+Here, we think all dogs are very good dogs, and the F1 goldendoodle is no exception!
+Provided you can offer them an active lifestyle with plenty of playtime and affection, the F1 Goldendoodle will be a good dog to introduce to your home.

-They are ideal for homes with children too, and as they are the first generation, they tend to have fewer health risks or complications in later life.
-These factors and their low shedding make F1 Goldendoodles a good dog to introduce to your home.
+Goldendoodles are ideal for homes with children too, and as they are the first generation, they tend to have fewer health risks or complications in later life.
+These factors and their low shedding make F1 goldendoodles a good dog to introduce to your home.